-The most significant differences between the Honeywell HPA300 and the Blueair 211 lie in their filtration technology, performance, and features.
-The Blueair 211 employs advanced HEPASilent technology, which combines mechanical and electrostatic filtration, resulting in higher efficiency, quieter operation (around 56 decibels on high), and better energy consumption (30–60 watts), while also covering a larger area of up to 540 square feet.
+The most notable differences between the Honeywell HPA300 and Blueair 211 are filters, performance, and features.
+The Blueair 211 uses the newest HEPASilent technology, which combines mechanical filtration and electrostatic filtration to create a superior filter that is more efficient, quieter (about 56 decibels on high), lower energy use (30–60 watts), and covers a larger space (540 square feet).

 Quick Comparison Table